 Ancient Medicine in Mesopotamia

-Gula’s son, Ninazu, associated with serpents, the underworld, and healing.
-He wielded a rod with two intertwined serpents.
+Gula’s son, Ninazu, associated himself with serpents, the underworld, and healing.
+He wielded a rod that had two intertwined serpents reaching the top.
 He was ‘Lord Healer’.
-As well, he is linked to health and healing (the continuation of life), and death and dying (life that comes after).
+Like his mother, he was also linked to health and healing (the continuation of life) and death and dying (life that comes after).

 The Gods and Ancient Medicine

-Suffering an illness or disease, essentially, meant an individual sinned.
-They must submit to proper treatment.
-Treatments removed the demons sent by the god/s as punishment.
-Diagnosing an illness always referred to the will and intervention of the gods.
+Suffering an illness or disease essentially meant an individual sinned and, therefore, submitted to proper treatment.
+The treatments removed the demons sent by the gods as punishment.

 Doctors at Work

-As well as treating patients in temples, many doctors performed house calls.
-The city of Isin was the Centre of Gula.
-A training centre for physicians, though this remains uncertain.
-Nevertheless, they travelled to temples in various cities when needed.
-There is no evidence of private practice.
-Nonetheless, kings did have their own physicians.
+The City of Isin was the center of Gula and, while under speculation, held a training center for physicians.
+The physicians traveled to temples in various cities when needed.
+There isn’t any evidence of private practice, but the kings did have their own physicians.